drlight-code/osccontrol-light/README.md

 ./build_plugins.sh simple-synth track-1
 ```

-Afterwards, you can find the prebuilt plugins for each preset in the
+Afterwards, you can find the prebuilt plugins for each preset as well
-`Plugins` directory in the top-level directory of the source tree.
+as the GUI version in the `Plugins` directory in the top-level source
+tree.

-You can perform a parallel build by passing the `-j` option.
-To see
+You can perform a parallel build by passing the `-j` option with the
-all available options, call the build script with the `-h` option.
+desired number of threads.
+To see all available options, call the
+build script with the `-h` option.

 Licensing